-Actinic purpura or is a common disorder of dermal connective tissue due to the damage of chronic exposure to the sun.
+Actinic purpura is a common disorder of dermal connective tissue due to damage from chronic exposure to the sun.
 Initially described by Bateman in 1818, it is also known as Bateman senile purpura or Bateman disease.
 It usually affects elderly individuals, and it is characterized by dark purple blotches on the photo-exposed areas, especially the back of the hands and the extensor surfaces of the forearm.
-The term solar purpura has been used by some authors as a synonym to actinic purpura, but it is preferable to reserve it to purpuric lesions which occur acutely after sun exposure.
+The term solar purpura has been used by some authors as a synonym to actinic purpura, but it is preferable to reserve it to purpuric lesions that occur acutely after sun exposure.

 Actinic purpura results from extravasation of the blood into the dermis after a minor trauma that is often neglected in the medical history.
 It is one of the signs of dermatoporosis, which indicates the skin fragility as well as skin atrophy and stellate pseudoscars.

 Actinic purpura is extremely common in elderly individuals, especially those with fair skin (skin types 1 and 2) who are more sensitive to sun exposure.
 Its prevalence increases with age.
 It is estimated to be present in about 12% of individuals after the age of 50 years and up to 30% after age 75.
 Actinic purpura occurs equally in both genders.

 Actinic purpura results from extravasation of blood into the dermis.
 This phenomenon is due to the skin atrophy and the fragility of the blood vessels in elderly individuals, which is exacerbated by chronic sun exposure.
 Actinic purpura lesions are located on sun-exposed areas, like the arms, face, and neck.